-Organizations decide who can have access to seeing the data in Workplace Analytics.
-You should ensure that primary users receive suitable training in privacy, your company’s policies, and other applicable subject areas before being granted access to the data.
+Organizations decide who can have access to see the data in Workplace Analytics.
+You should ensure that primary users receive suitable training in privacy, and in your company’s policies and other applicable subject areas, before being granted access to the data.
 The following levels of permission provide access to the data:

 - Analyst (Limited Access) gives access to the Workplace Analytics Home Page and Explore Metrics features where minimum group size is enforced.

 - Analyst gives full access to all product features except the administrator features.

 - Administrator role gives access to administrator features only (Settings and Data Source pages).

 - Program manager gives access to the Workplace Analytics Home page and lets program managers explore metrics in cases where the minimum group size is enforced.
 PMs also have access to the Solutions tab and its Manage page, on which they can set up programs, and to its Track page, on which they can track the progress of active or ended programs.

 You control the data that Workplace Analytics uses